-It’s been a roller coaster ride, but America finally made its decision on Tuesday, electing Donald Trump as president in a nail-biting contest that will go down as one of the most shocking election seasons in recent history.
-Now half the country is reeling and the other half is celebrating—but no matter who you voted for, many of us are probably thinking, “Now what?”
+It’s been a roller coaster ride, but on January 20, President-elect Donald Trump will be sworn into office after one of the most controversial elections in recent history.
+Half the country is reeling and the other half is celebrating—but no matter who you voted for, many of us are probably thinking, “Now what?”

 Taxes: Trump has said he wants to simplify the math and cut taxes across the board by streamlining the number of personal income tax brackets from the current seven to just three.
 For married couples filing jointly, the brackets would be: 12% for those earning less than $75,000; 25% for those earning more than $75,000 but less than $225,000; and 33% for those earning more than $225,000.
 (The income thresholds for single filers would be half of these amounts.)

-Jobs and wages: He has moved the goal post on minimum wage, at times saying he believes states should set it, at other times saying it should be raised to $10 an hour.
-Trump has tried to keep the focus on tax cuts for spurring job creation and higher wages and he wants to negotiate tougher trade deals with foreign partners and impose punitive tariffs as a way to create or retain jobs for U.S. workers.
+Jobs and wages: He has moved the goal post on minimum wage, at times saying he believed states should set it, at other times saying it should be raised to $10 an hour.
+During his campaign Trump kept the focus on tax cuts for spurring job creation and higher wages, and he wants to negotiate tougher trade deals with foreign partners and impose punitive tariffs as a way to create or retain jobs for U.S. workers.
 He has yet to announce details on how or whether he would narrow the gender wage gap.

-Healthcare: Trump has pushed for an immediate repeal of the Affordable Care Act (ACA), to be replaced with health savings accounts and free-market-based options that allow insurers to sell policies across state lines.
-He wants to let individuals deduct health insurance premium payments from their tax returns.
+Healthcare: Trump is pushing for an immediate “repeal and replace” of the Affordable Care Act (ACA), although details of a replacement plan have yet to surface.
+While campaigning, however, he pushed for health savings accounts and free-market-based options that allow insurers to sell policies across state lines.
+He also said he wants to let individuals deduct health insurance premium payments from their tax returns.

 Student loans: He has said before that the government shouldn’t profit off the student loan business, but he has been short on details for his own plan.
-Instead, Trump says he’ll work with Congress on reforms to ensure universities are making a “good faith” effort to reduce the cost of college and student debt in exchange for federal tax breaks and tax dollars.
-He does not endorse any form of free tuition.
+Instead, Trump said he would work with Congress on reforms to ensure universities are making a “good faith” effort to reduce the cost of college and student debt in exchange for federal tax breaks and tax dollars.
+He has not endorsed any form of free tuition.

 Child and dependent care: Trump has said he’ll push for six weeks paid maternity leave for new mothers via unemployment insurance (which is usually a fraction of regular wages).
 He wants to give individuals or families the option to open tax-advantaged dependent care savings accounts to help cover the expenses of caring for a child or adult; contributions would be capped at $2,000 a year per account.
 Trump has also proposed a tax deduction that would let families write off the average cost of childcare in their state for up to four children; individuals earning more than $250,000 and couples earning more than $500,000 would not be eligible.
 The Trump plan would allow caregivers a tax deduction of up to $5,000 per year to cover care costs for an elderly dependent and expand the Earned Income Tax Credit with a tax rebate of up to $1,200 for lower-income families, with a matching $500 contribution into a dependent care savings account.